GG1D29/my-design-pattern-mastery/README.md

 - Another design principle: Favor composition over inheritance. (if you have a choice)
 - Composition: When you put two classes together with composition, an object can delegate the behavior to the composed object.
 - Composition results in a more flexible design.

+### B9.
+Template Method Pattern
+- Defining the common steps of an algorithm in superclass and redefining some of those steps in subclass.
+- Challenge: it might not immediately obvious which parts are meant to be changed, it can also quite difficult to follow the flow of the program.
+- Useful when you want to implement the common parts of an algorithm once, or when you find you have classes that duplicate same code.

 ---